+Consequently, \begin{enumerate}[(i)] \item Draw $M \sim N(x, h)$. \item Set $C_2|M = \mathbb{I}( M \in \mathcal{A})$\,.
+Then $C_2 \sim \text{Bern}(p_y)$. \end{enumerate} Note that in case of truncated proposals, $p_y$ is either 0 or 1, which means that we can directly set the next iterate to be $y$ if $p_y = 1$ without performing a Bernoulli draw.
+We now have all the ingredients to implement the two-coin algorithm for a given target density.
+As a toy example, consider the Gamma$(\alpha, \beta)$ target distribution so that

-The support is $A = \{x \in \mathbb{R}: x > 0\}$.
-We set $\alpha = 2$ and $\beta = 1$ and tune $h$ according to the optimal acceptance rates known for Metropolis-Hastings and Barkers.
-For a visual comparison, we first run both the approximate Metropolis-Hastings algorithm (using the \texttt{pnorm} function in \texttt{R} to approximate the distribution function of a Gaussian) and the exact Bernoulli factory Barkers algorithm for $10^6$ iterations and compare the estimated density and estimated autocorrelation function plots.
-Results are in Figure~\ref{fig:density-exact} where both estimated density plots are similar and as expected, the Barkers algorithm demonstrates slightly more persistent autocorrelation than the Metropolis-Hastings algorithm.
-The \texttt{pnorm} function in \texttt{R} uses the approximation by \cite{cody1969rational} that is accurate upto 18 decimal digits, and thus, we do not expect a visual difference in the estimated density plots.
+The support is $\mathcal{A} = \{x \in \mathbb{R}: x > 0\}$.
+We set $\alpha = 2$ and $\beta = 1$ and tune $h$ according to the optimal acceptance rates known for Metropolis-Hastings and Barker's.
+For a visual comparison, we first run both the approximate Metropolis-Hastings algorithm (using the \texttt{pnorm} function in \texttt{R} to approximate the distribution function of a Gaussian) and the exact Bernoulli factory Barker's algorithm for $10^6$ iterations and compare the estimated density and estimated autocorrelation function plots.
+Results are in Figure~\ref{fig:density-exact} where both estimated density plots are similar and as expected, the Barker's algorithm demonstrates slightly more persistent autocorrelation than the Metropolis-Hastings algorithm.
+The \texttt{pnorm} function in \texttt{R} uses the approximation by \cite{cody1969rational} that is accurate up to 18 decimal digits, and thus, we do not expect a visual difference in the estimated density plots.
 Such approximations are not available for a multivariate truncated Gaussian distribution, which we will focus on in Section~\ref{sub:cox}.